brkzmn/react-youtube-api-trends/README.md

+# React-Youtube Api Trends

+## Description

+In this project, the most watched videos on Youtube are presented.
+By making a country-based selection, the most watched videos in each country can be seen and these videos can be watched.
+Videos can also be saved for later viewing.
+The project was built using React.
-# Site Is Live On:
+#### App Is Live On:
 https://bright-eclair-cf9804.netlify.app/

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).